Kacper-M-Michalik/sel4-rpi-guide/README.md

 Create/copy the config.txt file in the boot partition.

 ### sel4/Mirage Images
-Now you can add any images you want to run/use into the boot partition (i.e. your sel4/Mirage images).
+Now you can add any files you want to run/use into the boot partition (i.e. your sel4/Mirage images).
-File setup is complete; make sure to eject the SD card safely, then you can place it in the RPI.
+<br>File setup is complete; make sure to eject the SD card safely, then you can place it in the RPI.

+Example SD card setup:

 ![Example SD card files](res/example-files.png)